m-selig/PROFOIL/README.md

 ## License

-PROFOIL is release under the MIT License.
+PROFOIL is released under the MIT License.
 Three subroutines (draw, qip, and thicke) were adapted from NASA TM-80210.